HOW TO HIRE AN INDEPENDENT

 Independent Contractor vs. Employee

 Before services begin, you will need to know whether your new team member is an employee subject to federal withholding and social security contributions.
-Or will he or she be a 1099 independent contractor who receives a “miscellaneous income” IRS form early in the new year?
+Or will the gig worker be a 1099 independent contractor who receives the “1099-NEC” IRS form early in the new year?

-Consider these Critical Points when Deciding to between IndependentContractor vs Employee
+Consider these Critical Points when deciding between IndependentContractor vs Employee

 - Is the work type typically done under the direction of a supervisor or done by a specialist without supervision, and is the work project-based, or an ongoing service agreement?

 - Independent contractors normally set their own hours and control their own means of providing services, including equipment, supplies, and licenses.
-The “employer” has the right to control or direct only the result of the work and not what and how will be done.
+The “employer” has the right to control or direct only the result of the work and not what and how will be done by the freelancer.
 The IRS “right to control” test has been the traditional test.

 - California has created the ABC Test which is more restrictive than that found in most other states.